Alec-Bailey/IncidentIQ-Data-Sync/README.md

  * [Oracle](https://www.oracle.com/database/technologies/)
  * ~~[MariaDB](https://mariadb.org/)~~ *Currently broken*

-Support may be added for any other database [supported by SqlAlchemy](https://docs.sqlalchemy.org/en/14/dialects/).
+Support *may* be possible for other databases [supported by SqlAlchemy](https://docs.sqlalchemy.org/en/14/dialects/).
 If you need support for an unsupported database create an issue, or see [Contributing](#contributing) and try it yourself!

 ### Configuring your database connection string
 To figure out how to write a connection string for your database see the [offical SqlAlchemy guide]( https://docs.sqlalchemy.org/en/14/core/engines.html).